-Covid 19 coronavirus: Ministry of Health to reveal latest case numbers
+Covid 19 coronavirus: Two new cases, both linked to St Margaret's rest home cluster

 • Covid 19 coronavirus: What you need to know about Saturday's big developments

-Significant clusters were closed, one in Wellington and one in Auckland.
-Both were related to travel to the United States and both peaked at 16 cases.
+Three significant clusters are closed - a Wellington wedding with 12 infections and two clusters related to travel to the United States, which each peaked at 16 cases.

 A Covid-19 cluster is when 10 or more people are infected at the same event or workplace.
 They are considered closed if there are no new cases for 28 consecutive days – or two incubation periods for the virus.